SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 Emulation is the verification method between the simulation and the FPGA prototype, which is faster than the simulation and able to provide more details than the FPGA prototype.

-The emulator provded by Candance named Palladium[^6], which could execute both the synthesisable RTL deisgn and behaviour test bench model.
+The emulator provided by Candance named Palladium[^6], which could execute both the synthesizable RTL design and behavior test bench model.

 ### Slow to compile